shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 chips = df[~df['TOKENS_STR'].isin(salasa)].copy()
 ```

+`chips` will contain the subset of purchases of potato chips.

-### <span style='color:#5075dc'>|</span> Parsing Product Name Column
+### <span style='color:#5075dc'>|</span> Extract segmentation labels from product name

+The next step we can take is to identify the ==product producer== (parent companies)

+- What I found was that there are proucts by 9 different parent companies ==CATEGORY== shown below (by looking up product names on the web)
+- So just an example, `pepsico` is the parent company of products of `Smiths`, `Burger Rings` (which are names found in `PROD_NAME` and so on
-The next step we can take is to identify the product producer parent companies.
-What I found was that there are products by 9 different parent companies `CATEGORY` shown below.
-Categorising them in this way will hopefully give us some more insights into customer purchasing behaviour and their market share of sales.
-We will also categorise our transactions into different brand names `BRAND`.
-And lastly we will extract the mass of packaging, all of which is extracted from the product name.
+- Categorising them in this way will hopefully give us some more insights into customer purchasing behaviour and their market share of sales for each parent company
+- We will also categorise our transactions into different brand names ==BRAND==
+- And lastly we will extract the mass of packaging, all of which is extracted from the product name

 ```python